crypto-node/Cryptocurrency-crypto-bot/README.md

 # Cryptocurrency-crypto-bot
 Cryptocurrency-crypto-bot is an open-source Node.js wallet bot for Discord.
 (Deposit,Withdraw,Stake,Tip,Rain,Drop...)

 ## This bot is fully functional and ready to use.
-I accept no liability for errors in the code or incorrect use of the bot.
 I have decided to publish the bot to provide other developers with a basis to continue development.
 This repo will not get maintained or updated.
 Please do not send me any requests for support or installation assistance.

 ### BOT COMMANDS
 **+register | +r**